PapaPeach/demo-ark/README.md

 I wrote this because I have always been irritated by the shortcomings of TF2's Demo Support implementation which registered Casual as Tournament matches.
 When RGL and other leagues forced this to be enabled I got tired of manually toggling `ds_enable` and didn't want 4 hour Hightower games to consume my SSDs.

-Demo Ark supports the following game types: community competitive (like RGL), Casual, Valve competitive, MvM, and community servers.
+Demo Ark supports the following game types: community competitive (like RGL), Casual, Valve competitive, MvM, and community servers (community game modes such as VSH or Zombie Infection are considered community servers).

 # Installation
 1. Download latest release version of Demo Ark.